 The library supposes for now that nodes/neurons and edges/synapses are always added and never removed.
-Because of this, we can attribute indices to the nodes and the edges which will be directly related to the order in which they have been created (the first node will have index 0, .
+Because of this, we can attribute indices to the nodes and the edges which will be directly related to the order in which they have been created (the first node will have index 0, the second index 1, etc).